python-trio/trio/docs/source/design.rst

 it interesting.
-The main target audience here is (a) folks who want to read the code and potentially contribute, (b) anyone working on similar libraries who want to understand what we're up to, (c) anyone interested in IO library design generally.
+The main target audience here is (a) folks who want to read the code and potentially contribute, (b) anyone working on similar libraries who want to understand what we're up to, (c) anyone interested in I/O library design generally.

-There are many valid approaches to writing an async IO library.
+There are many valid approaches to writing an async I/O library.
 This is ours.